rajat965ng/proximity-labs-challenge/README.md

 - As an instructor, I can create, edit, delete subjects. :white_check_mark:
 - As an instructor, I can create, edit, delete tags. :white_check_mark:
 - As an instructor, I can upload a video. :white_check_mark:
-- As an instructor, I can add new tag while uploading video or webinar. :hourglass_flowing_sand:
+- As an instructor, I can add new tag while uploading video or webinar. :white_check_mark:
-- As an instructor, I can see the most viewed videos, courses and webinars. :hourglass_flowing_sand:
+- As an instructor, I can see the most viewed videos, courses and webinars. :white_check_mark:
 - As a student, I can see list of webinars & videos. :white_check_mark:
 - As a student, I can search webinars & videos by title. :hourglass_flowing_sand:
 - As a student, I can filter webinars & videos by course, subjects, tags. :hourglass_flowing_sand:
 - As a student, when I am playing a video or a webinar, I can get personalized suggestions of courses/webinars. :hourglass_flowing_sand: